LucaColamarino/Echolocation-using-wifi-sensors/README.md

 -2: Right ->  complete campion from widar3.0 (right gesture)
 -3: Left ->  complete campion from widar3.0 (left gesture)

+merging sweep and slide (left and right)may  make the model more robust

 to reduce computational cost we can use dwt wich is lighter